Datavault-UK/automate-dv-docs/docs/macros/index.md

 #### hash_content_casing

-This variable configures whether hashed columns are normalised with `UPPER()` when calculating the hashing.
+This variable configures whether hashed columns are normalised with `UPPER()` when calculating the hash value.

 This can be one of: